1921–1928 Newport, Kentucky steel strike: Troops arrive

 On the morning of December 24, 250 state troopers under the command of Col. H. H. Denhardt arrived in Newport, Kentucky.In the drizzling rain they marched to the mill, (Note: Starting at 12th & Monmouth St., to the Mill, 8 block march) men and children of the town jeered and cursed at them.
 While marching into the plant several shots fired out.
 In response troops stopped and set up a machine gun.
 After ten minutes of quiet, the gun was dismantled and taken into the plant.

-At one point when troop officers neared the plant, a women confronted the Adjutant General Jackson Morris with tears streaming down here face, she cried out:
+At one point when troop officers neared the plant, a woman confronted the Adjutant General Jackson Morris with tears streaming down here face, she cried out:

 "You have brought men and machine guns to kill us."

 Morris paused the march and replied that were here not to shoot but protect them.

 That evening, a militia member was accidentally killed by another soldier from an accidental discharge.
 Reportedly Charles Black fainted, falling into Robert Deaton, knocking Deaton's firearm from their holster.
 Which then hit the ground, discharging and killing Deaton.

 The mills were shut down for two days due to the plant observing Christmas as a holiday.
 A conference between the union officers, Col. Denhardt, and Adjunct Morris was held on the Dec.
 25. There Morris said they would permit two union men to be at the gates leading into the mill, changing shifts as often as they wanted and that they could gather in the huts nearby to the plant, since they were on private property.
 Morris lastly promised that there would be no more overnight 'bunking' at the plant by nonunion workers at the mill, instead leaving the mill everyday.

 Strikers were also told by the military that everyone of the private armed guards in the mill had been sent out.
 Workers continued with pickets, having two on duty at all hours at the mill gate.
 Workers also had picket shanties along Brighton St., covering all connected streets that lead to the Newport Rolling Mill.
 Soldiers also patrolled (Note: From 4th to 11th) Brighton St.

 Company owner W.N Andrews, announced he would be attending the conference by Rev. W. B. Harvey to attempt to settle the strike between the company and union.
 He cited the presence of troops for the company's decision to now accept the invitation.
 On December 27, union leaders and the company arranged for a public meeting the next day at the First Baptist Church, overseen by Rev. W. B. Harvey.

 Rev. Harvey proposed eight propositions from which the two groups could negotiate around in the meeting.
 The union was receptive to it, saying if proposition 1, that the company will recognize and treat with the unions, was accepted the others were flexible.
 However the company's unwillingness to not have an open shop lead to a standstill in negotiations.